cnosdb/cnosdb/docs/get-started.md

     1. Install rust and rustup following the instruments from this [page](https://www.rust-lang.org/tools/install).

-    2. Nightly version of rust is needed cause we use it to format code.
+    2. Nightly version of rust is needed because we use it to format code.
 To install
        it:

         ```shell
         rustup default nightly
         ```

        or

         ```
         rustup toolchain install nightly